 It drowns out the people that are around me.
-I now have a prayer request on my phone, different group requests that I marked cause I’m gonna show you something in a minute that I brought for this.
+I now have a prayer request on my phone, different prayer requests that I marked cause I’m gonna show you something in a minute that I brought for this.
 That’d be pretty cool.
-That’s awesome.

 Carrie: That’s awesome.